A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Empirical Evaluation

 \section{Empirical Evaluation}

-We evaluate different aspects of the proposed model on a range of benchmark tasks.
-Our goals are \textbf{1)} to highlight some of the advantages of ILR, such as dealing with out-of-distribution predictions, recovering an input-dependent noise function, and the ability to perform Bayesian sequential updates, \textbf{2)} to benchmark the model on real robotic high dimensional datasets, and \textbf{3)} to deploy the model in a real scenario to further empirically demonstrate its validity.
+We evaluate different aspects of the proposed model on a range of tasks.
+Our goals are \textbf{1)} to highlight some of the advantages of ILR, such as dealing with out-of-distribution predictions, recovering an input-dependent noise function, and the ability to perform Bayesian sequential updates, \textbf{2)} to benchmark the model on high dimensional datasets from real robots, and \textbf{3)} to deploy the model in a real-world scenario to further empirically demonstrate its validity.
 The source code can be found under \url{https://github.com/hanyas/mimo}.

-\textbf{Out-of-distribution Uncertainty.} In Figure \ref{fig:sine_sinc} (left), we apply ILR to a synthetic Sine dataset with two large gaps.
+\textbf{Out-of-distribution Uncertainty.} In Figure~\ref{fig:sine_sinc} (left), we apply ILR to a synthetic Sine dataset with two large gaps.
 We observe that the predictive uncertainty strongly reflects the lack of training data in these regions.
 Furthermore, the mean prediction falls back to the prior values quickly.
 This example highlights the reasonable quantification of uncertainty by the model.
 Uncertainty is low, where the mean prediction is accurate and very high in regions where the prior dominates.
 The out-of-distribution behavior of ILR is strongly influenced by the input gating and a query's membership probability.

-\textbf{Input-dependent Noise Function.} Following \cite{Liu2018Largescale}, we generate data from $y(x)=\op{sinc}(x)+\epsilon, \quad x \in[-10,10]$, where the noise term $\epsilon$ is distributed according to a normal distribution $\op{N}\left(0, \sigma_{\epsilon}^{2}(x)\right)$ with input-dependent standard deviation $\sigma_{\epsilon}(x)=0.05+0.2(1+$ $\sin (2 x)) /\left(1+e^{-0.2 x}\right)$.
+\textbf{Input-dependent Noise Function.} Following \cite{liu2020large}, we generate data from $y(x)=\op{sinc}(x)+\epsilon, \quad x \in[-10,10]$, where the noise term $\epsilon$ is distributed according to a normal distribution $\op{N}\left(0, \sigma_{\epsilon}^{2}(x) \right)$ with input-dependent standard deviation $\sigma_{\epsilon}(x)=0.05+0.2(1+$ $\sin (2 x)) /\left(1+e^{-0.2 x} \right)$.
 Figure~\ref{fig:sine_sinc} (right) shows that ILR can approximate the nonlinear and highly heteroscedastic function well.
 In particular, the input-dependent noise function is recovered in great detail.

-\textbf{Discontinuous Data and Local Polynomials.} In Figure \ref{fig:step} (left), a combination of step functions is fitted using the mode of the predictive distribution.
+\textbf{Discontinuous Data and Local Polynomials.} In Figure~\ref{fig:step} (left), a combination of step functions is fitted using the mode of the predictive distribution.
 By applying a polynomial feature transformation to the input space, more expressive local regressors can be realized.
 Figure~\ref{fig:step} (right) depicts an example of cubic regressors, which are still linear in the parameters, fitted to data sampled from noisy cubic polynomials.